openml/automlbenchmark/docs/extending/framework.md

 - trivial integration: these are frameworks running on Python and using dependencies (`numpy`, `sklearn`) already required by the application itself.
 These are not really AutoML toolkits, but rather integrations using `sklearn` to provide a reference when analyzing the results: cf. `constantpredictor`, `DecisionTree`.
 - Python API integration: these are frameworks that can be run directly from Python: cf. `autosklearn`, `H2OAutoML`, `TPOT`, `RandomForest`, `TunedRandomForest`.
    - contrary to the trivial integration, those require a `setup` phase.
    - Most of them currently run using the same dependencies as the application, which is not recommended due to potential version conflicts (especially with `sklearn`).
-This was not a major constraint with the first frameworks implemented, but now, those integrations can and will be slightly changed to [run in their dedicated virtual environment](#frameworks-requiring-a-dedicated-virtual-env), using their own dependencies: cf. `RandomForest` and `examples/custom/extensions/Stacking` for examples.
+This was not a major constraint with the first frameworks implemented, but now, those integrations can and will be slightly changed to [run in their dedicated virtual environment], using their own dependencies: cf. `RandomForest` and `examples/custom/extensions/Stacking` for examples.
 - non-Python frameworks: those frameworks typically run in `R` or `Java` and don't provide any Python API.
 The integration is then still done by spawning the `Java` or `R` process from the `exec.py`: cf. `AutoWEKA` or `ranger`, respectively.

 #### Recommended structure